 Andrew de Mestre QC

-Recent work: Advised a creditor on claims in the company voluntary arrangement and administration of BHS.
+Recent work: Advised a creditor on claims in the CVA and administration of BHS.

-Habitually instructed in significant insolvency and company law matters, she has a strong reputation for her skill and style as an advocate.
-She is an experienced representative in court and has appeared both for and against government departments in a range of insolvency-related disputes.
+Anna Markham is regularly instructed in significant insolvency and company law matters.
+She has a strong reputation for her skill and style as an advocate, and has appeared both for and against government departments in a range of insolvency-related disputes.
 Her areas of expertise include public winding-up petitions and disqualification proceedings.